tymyrddin/blue/source/docs/home/computer/check.md

 # Task Manager/Activity Monitor: Your Malware Nightclub Bouncer

-Your computer is like a VIP club—some processes belong, others are just there to cause trouble.
+Your computer is like a VIP club, some processes belong, others are just there to cause trouble.
 Malware loves to sneak in, disguise itself, and party in the background while stealing your data or mining crypto.
 Here’s how to spot and kick out the troublemakers before they wreck the place.